$30 an hour biweekly,

 $30/hour times 2,080 hours/year is $62,400 gross.
 The 2,080-hour annualisation is the federal standard.
 Many $30/hour workers (electricians, plumbers, HVAC technicians) work seasonal overtime that pushes annual gross higher than the straight 2,080 figure.
 Conversely, many work weather-dependent or contract schedules with weeks below 40 hours.

-Step 2: Standard deduction and federal brackets (the 22% bite begins)
+Step 2: Standard deduction and federal brackets (all inside 12%)

 Step 3: FICA on gross